mcmahonmc/mcmahonmc.github.io/_projects/mercari-benchmarking.md

 ---
 title: Measuring Momentum
 date: 2023-09-30
-subtitle: Creating a Systematic Approach to Track UX and Business Performance Over Time
+subtitle: Creating a Systematic Approach to Track Mercari's UX and Business Performance Over Time
 image: '/images/projects/benchmarking/header.png'
 ---

 # Forging a Path to UX Excellence

-### Mercari was on the cusp of developing three bold, new features.
+In 2023, Mercari was on the cusp of developing three bold, new features.
 We needed a way to systematically monitor changes in ease of use, navigation, and core functionality over time.

 # Setting the Stage for UX Evolution
-### I spearheaded a systematic benchmarking survey program to measure how our product aligned with company objectives and UX values over time, including ease of use, navigation, competitor engagement, & product performance.
+I spearheaded a systematic benchmarking survey program to measure how our product aligned with company objectives and UX values over time, including ease of use, navigation, competitor engagement, & product performance.

 <div class="gallery-box">
   <div class="gallery">
     <img src="/images/projects/benchmarking/dashboard-1.png" B loading="lazy" alt="Artifact">
   </div>
-   <em>Dashboard Screenshot</em>
+   <em>UX Benchmarking Dashboard</em>
 </div>

 # The Research Journey